 Cash and cash equivalents comprise cash in hand and on demand deposits, together with short term, highly liquid investments that are readily convertible to a known amount of cash and that are subject to an insignificant risk of changes in value.
 Bank overdrafts are shown within short term borrowings in current liabilities on the balance sheet.
 Cash and cash equivalents in the cash flow statement are shown net of overdrafts.
-Cash and cash equivalents are measured at amortised cost.
+Cash and cash equivalents are measured at amortised cost except for money market fund investments which are held at fair value as they are redeemed through the sale of units in the funds and not solely through the recovery of principal and interest.